jay11nt/Hospital-application-project/README.md

 # Hospital-application-project

-this is a complete sample Spring Boot project using Java that demonstrates basic OOP concepts, JPA entity relationships etc.
+- This is a complete sample Spring Boot project using Java that demonstrates basic OOP concepts, JPA entity relationships etc.

-we have three entities—  Doctor, Patient, and Appointment—
+  we have three entities—  **Doctor, Patient, and Appointment.**

  **with the following relationships:**